globewalldesk/revuu/README.md

 ## Planned/hoped-for features.

-* Add support for Atom, Eclipse, Pico, Nano, Vi, Vim, and other text editors.
 * Add starter code (for user to edit in his answer) rather than putting this directly in the instructions.
 Ensure that, as with Java now, unedited starter code is not interpreted as an answer (so it won't overwrite the archive).